t-wang1/t-wang1.github.io/_notes/system_fundamentals.md

       * adds the offset ```0x8``` to the base address ```($0)```
       * result: writes the value in ```$t4``` to memory address 8

-There are 3 instruction formats:
+There are three instruction formats:
   1. R-Type: register operands
   2. I-Type: immediate operand
   3. J-Type: jump-type instruction